 “Translations of Beauty: Simone Weil and Literature”

-Particularly welcome would be papers considering Weil’s use of literature, her skills in varied literary genres, her purposeful subversions of traditional meanings, her influence on other writers, etc. The theme “Translations of Beauty: Simone Weil and Literature” is deliberately broad so that any aspect of Weil’s political, religious and/or ethical philosophy may be addressed under the heading.
+Particularly welcome would be papers considering Weil’s use of literature, her skills in varied literary genres, her purposeful subversions of traditional meanings, her influence on other writers, etc. The theme “Translations of Beauty: Simone Weil and Literature” covers a wide range of Weil’s political, religious and/or ethical philosophy.
+The invited papers will explore Weil’s use of literature, her skills in varied literary genres, her purposeful subversions of traditional meanings, her influence on other writers, among other topics.

 There will also be a special roundtable dedicated to Peter Winch’s The Just Balance.